matteoferla/Fragmenstein/documentation/03_examples.md

 Fragmenstein does nothing to ensure this is true as multichain protein etc. make everything harder and it does not require much effort at all to fix (see Troubleshooting).

-## Template
+## Template/receptor
-Like in a docking experiment, the template protein conformer is important even if sidechains and backbones can move.
+Like in a docking experiment, the template/receptor protein conformer is important even if sidechains and backbones can move.
 To minimise with Pyrosetta, it is best to minimise a ligand bond protein and remove the ligand afterwards.